ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-12-01-make-mistakes.md

 <br/><br/><br/>

 Raise the stakes, make some regrettable mistakes.
-But be gentle on yourself.
-Learn hard and rise back from the ashes.
+Learn hard and rise back from the dead.
 But never ever make the same mistakes twice.

 <footer>